Ri-Dearg/corona-tales/README.md

     - Email entry for password recovery using flask-mail
     - A tab that displays like stories
     - A friend / follow system
+    - edit and like buttons for users on their own cards on all pages

 - General
     - Change to Bootstrap / Foundation CSS